ExpHP/slurm-vagrant-test-cluster/README.md

 Try `squeue` on `controller`.
 It should print an empty table with just the header row.

 Try submitting an sbatch.  **Beware: the home directory is not networked!** (and currently cannot be without causing SSH troubles).
+For best results, do things in `~/data`.
+Networked directories are defined in `common-defs.rb`, if you need to add more.

 ### Making a box with installed packages